ColinMelendez/flake-templates/templates/pnpm/README.md

 nix develop -c $SHELL   # to impurely bring your non-nix shell into the dev shell
 ```

+Or you can use Direnv to enter the shell automatically.

 Inside the dev shell, `pnpm` is configured to use the pre-fetched dependency store, so `pnpm install`, `pnpm run <script>`, etc., never touch the network.

 You may proceed to use your normal pnpm workflow in the shell.
 The only extra complication is that you need to keep the flakes pnpmDeps hash up to date as
 you make changes that affect the lockfile over time.
+[See Troubleshooting.](#troubleshooting)

 The template assumes you have access to bash and git on your machine outside of this flake.

 ---

-## What lives where
+## Template Outline

 - `flake.nix` – wires nixpkgs, flake-utils, and sets up:
   - `devShells.default`: `mkShell` with `nodejs`, `pnpm`, and `pnpm.configHook`